365lyf/PCFControls/README.md

 * In the Keybinding example, it will show a js error message "Refused to get Unsafe Headers".
 This is a known bug with the D365 platform, and being tracked currently (Internal Bug ID: 1339680).

+* Do not build controls that access XRM API (e.g. Xrm.Page.getAttribute("name")), keep the control generic by creating an input variable and passing the value in.